Photo by Leyna Papach

 Her autobiographical solo show MLCG (My Little China Girl) premiered and ran for 6 performances at Dixon Place November 2017.
 Chang(e) was presented in December 2017 by Boomarts in Portland Or.
 Essay published in the Fall Edition of the Drama Review written by Professor Vivian L. Huang titled: "What Shall We Do?"
 Kathy Change, Soomi Kim, and Asian Feminist Performance on Campus

 Recent: MLCG (My Little China Girl) was a part of COHO Summer Festival in Portland Oregon July 2019, Marble House Artist in Residence August and Nick Brook's Decameron September 2019.
-She is currently developing a new piece working title: Body Through Which the Dream Flows and is a member of Orchard Project's Greenhouse collective of artists (2020-21).
+She is currently developing a new piece working title: Body Through Which the Dream Flows.